 - One of the best ways to address bullying behaviors is to incorporate social and emotional learning into the discipline plan.
 The goal is that kids who bully will increase their emotional intelligence in the process.
 Many people who bully others feel entitled to behave in the way they do.
 Consequently, teach them to look at the situation from a different perspective.
 Ask them to talk to you about how they would feel in a similar situation.
 Developing empathy will go a long way in preventing future bullying incidents.

 - Many teens who bully others struggle with anger management and often lash out without thinking.
 As a result, it may be beneficial to incorporate anger management tips in the discipline plan.
 Help the person engaged in bullying learn to recognize anger triggers and develop healthy solutions for dealing with that anger.
 Remind him that anger is a normal emotion, but that he has a choice in how he expresses that emotion.
 Choosing to express his anger in hurtful ways is unacceptable.
 It is important that he understand that.

 - Sometimes bullies lack impulse control.
 This is especially true among cyberbullies who post mean things online without thinking about the consequences and how it might impact others.
 Work with the bully to find ways to control his impulses and make better

 - Some kids who engage in bullying target others because they lack self-esteem.
 As a result, they lash out at others in an attempt to feel better about themselves.
 This is especially true of bully-victims.
 They feel so beaten down that they turn their anger and frustration on other people.
 To combat self-esteem issues, work with the person bullying to enhance his strengths and improve his weaknesses.
-Determine what things he needs to work on such as social skills, assertiveness, perseverance and resilience.
+Determine what things he needs to work on such as social skills, assertiveness, perseverance and Discovery Mood and Anxiety .
 These skills build a base for improved self-esteem.